Optomechanical dark matter instrument for direct detection: Single Photon Background Rate

 \subsection{Thermal occupation of acoustic mode}

-The thermal occupancy of the readout acoustic mode will also need to be kept as low as possible.
+The thermal occupancy of the readout acoustic mode needs to be kept as low as possible.
 Dilution cryostats are widely used in quantum information and communication applications and can, with customization, operate continuously at $4$\,mK with $>300$\,nW of cooling power \cite{Ward_JLTP99}.
-At this temperature, the thermal occupation for an acoustic mode of $919.8\,\rm MHz$ is
+At this temperature, the thermal occupation for an acoustic mode of $920\,\rm MHz$ is